Maryland Wine Month

 Frederick Wine Trail

-With soil as dark and rich as fresh-ground coffee, the beauty of the Catoctin foothills fills every glass at these six wineries.
-The wineries on the trail are close enough to visit all six in one day but historic sites, fabulous shopping and renowned restaurants make for a great weekend getaway.
+With soil as dark and rich as fresh-ground coffee, the beauty of the Catoctin foothills fills every glass at these eight wineries.
+The wineries on the trail are close enough to visit all of them in one or one-and-half days but historic sites, fabulous shopping and renowned restaurants make for a great weekend getaway.

 Legacy Wine Trail